nathanenglehart/nathanenglehart.github.io/projects.md

 Program to generate coherent text using Markov Models coded in Java.

 * [**Pathfind using Backtracking in Java**](https://nathanenglehart.github.io/projects/pathfinding)<br>
-Maze-solving backtracking algorithm written in Java for Oberlin College "Data Structures" lecture.
+Maze-solving backtracking algorithm written in Java for an Oberlin College "Data Structures" lecture.